harishsg993010/AutomatedLLMAttacker/README.md

 3. change model engine in generate modulation function

 # NOTE
-AI_hacker.py randomly choose prompt from corpus
+AI_hacker.py randomly choose prompt from corpus and some prompts are broken need to be fixed